YouHaveTrouble/minecraft-optimization/README.md

 This decides how often specified behaviors and sensors are being fired in ticks. `acquirepoi` for villagers seems to be the heaviest behavior, so it's been greately increased.
 Decrease it in case of issues with villagers finding their way around.

+### [pufferfish.yml]

+#### max-loads-per-projectile

+`Good starting value: 8`

+Specifies the maximum amount of chunks a projectile can load in its lifetime.
+Decreasing will reduce chunk loads caused by entity projectiles, but could cause issues with tridents, enderpearls, etc.

+#### max-tick-freq

+`Good starting value: 20`

+This option defines the slowest amount entities farthest from players will be ticked.
+Increasing this value may improve the performance of entities far from view but may break farms or greatly nerf mob behavior.

+#### activation-dist-mod

+`Good starting value: 7`

+Controls the gradient in which mobs are ticked.
+DAB works on a gradient instead of a hard cutoff like EAR.
+Instead of fully ticking close entities and barely ticking far entities, DAB will reduce the amount an entity is ticked based on the result of this calculation.
+Decreasing this will activate DAB closer to players, improving DAB's performance gains, but will affect how entities interact with their surroundings and may break mob farms.

+This decides how often specified behaviors and sensors are being fired in ticks. `acquirepoi` for villagers seems to be the heaviest behavior, so it's been greately increased.
+Decrease it in case of issues with villagers finding their way around.

 ### [purpur.yml]

 #### aggressive-towards-villager-when-lagging